Maximizing Productivity with a Warehouse Management System

 2. Order Management

 The right warehouse software allows you to streamline the entire order fulfillment process, from order receipt to shipment.
 It should also be capable of automating order processing, picking, packing, and shipping, ensuring accurate and timely order fulfillment.
+This is why it’s important to check if the software you are going for has an order management module.

 3. Warehouse Layout Optimization